ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

 As you can see, we're reusing the frontend IP configuration and SSL certificate.
-The frontend port and SSL profile differ from the TLS listener.
+The frontend port and SSL profile differ from the HTTPS listener.

 #### Routing Rule